This just in: You don’t need to fork over $150 per month to a cable TV provider in order to watch the news.

 Here are some tips and services you can take advantage of today to watch the news online and over the air without breaking the bank.

-Most people who don’t pay for cable but want to keep watching the news (CNN, FOX News, MSNBC, etc.) and big events like the Presidential Debate and VP Debate are going to opt for some kind of streaming service.
+Most people who don’t pay for cable but want to keep watching the news (CNN, FOX News, MSNBC, etc.) and big events like the Presidential Debate and Election Night live stream are going to opt for some kind of streaming service.

 The major national news networks offer really good “TV anywhere” streaming services but require a cable login.
 Don’t steal or “borrow” a parent’s, an ex-girlfriend’s or whoever’s cable login.
 They pay the high cable bill each month and in return, they get the convenience of being able to watch those networks on-the-go from their device.
 Not you.